 In This Section

-Our program features a comprehensive core curriculum and cross-disciplinary training in data collection and analysis, preparing you for a future at the intersection of computer science and biology.
+Our bioinformatics non thesis masters program features a comprehensive core curriculum and cross-disciplinary training in data collection and analysis, preparing you for a future at the intersection of computer science and biology.
 USciences graduates enjoy careers as information technologists in science-driven environments and as specialists in database design, bioinformatics, or chemical and medical informatics.
+Graduates are employed by:

 What Sets Us Apart?

-- Our core curriculum covers all of the major topics in bioinformatics, including molecular evolution,
+- As the first Bioinformatics program in the Philadelphia area, and one of the first in the country, our core curriculum covers all of the major topics in bioinformatics, including molecular evolution,

 phylogenetics, statistics, data mining techniques, and microarray and high-throughput